imgeng/image-cdn-wordpress/readme.txt

 == Why ImageEngine? ==

-Developed for simplicity, ImageEngine is designed for WordPress developers and users looking to enhance their website’s performance with minimal effort.
+Developed for simplicity, and control ImageEngine is designed for WordPress developers and users looking to enhance their website’s performance with minimal effort.
 Our unique value proposition lies in our device detection technology, which giants such as Google and Amazon use to ensure your images are optimized for any device, anywhere.

 == What Our Customers Are Saying: ==